ZanSara/new-haystack-pipeline-draft/proposal/0000-drop_basecomponent.md

 ## The Pipeline API

 These are the core features that drove the design of the revised Pipeline API:

 - An execution graph that is more flexible than a DAG.
 - A clear place for `DocumentStore`s
-- Shallow/lazy loading of nodes to enable easy validation

 Therefore, the revised Pipeline object has the following API: